da667/Autosnort/README.txt

 System/Access requirements:
 1. you will need root access on the system you plan to install snort on, either that or "sudo" access to run this script as root.
 We do a lot of system administrative tasks to make this script work, so we need system priveleges.
 There's no way around this, unfortunately.
-2. Internet access - we'll be downloading a lot of things from the wild wild web, so an internet connection is absolutely required
+2. Internet access - we'll be downloading a lot of things from the wild wild web, so an internet connection is absolutely required.
+I would advise that you ensure that http, https and ftp access to the internet are allowed from the system you are attempting to configure with autosnort to ensure all required items can be downloaded successfully.

-3. A VRT rules tarball from snort.org (subscriber rules or registered user rules will work fine) MUST BE PRESENT ON THE SYSTEM!
-4. For all operating systems (with the exception of backtrack linux), two dedicated network interfaces are required if you plan on having your server act as a dedicated IDS -- one interface to carry ssh and http/s traffic to/from the sensor and a sniffing interface. the sniffing interface will NOT have an ip address, and will NOT respond to ARP or multicast traffic, effectively preventing anything on the network from talking to the sniffing interface.
+3. For all operating systems (with the exception of backtrack linux), two dedicated network interfaces are required if you plan on having your server act as a dedicated IDS -- one interface to carry ssh and http/s traffic to/from the sensor (aka your "management" interface) and a sniffing interface. the sniffing interface will NOT have an ip address, and will NOT respond to ARP or multicast traffic, effectively preventing anything on the network from talking to the sniffing interface.
 This is done for opsec reasons.
-IDS always have dedicated sniffing and dedicated management interfaces.
+An IDS should always have dedicated sniffing and dedicated management interfaces.

-User input requirements (during the course of the script, you will need to supply the following):
-1. During the mysqld install, you need to supply the root database user's password and confirm it.
-2. During the installation of snortreport, the file srconf.php needs credentials for the database user, snort (Just a password and the confirmation).
-The snort mysql user is required to retrieve data from the mysql database and display it via the web interface, snortreport.
-I also give you the option of modifying srconf.php yourself if you don't want the script to do this portion.
-After installation, it will be located in /var/www/snortreport-1.3.3/srconf.php (Note: this step MUST be done for snortreport to run properly!)
-3. The password and confirmation for the regular snort user (note: this user is SEPARATE from the snort database user, as in, I wouldn't use the same password twice!)
-4. The directory (without the trailing "/") and
-5. The name of the VRT rules tarball on the system (the script will NOT download the rules tarball for you -- pulled pork integration is an eventual goal, however.)
-6. The interface you want snort to run on (modifies /etc/network/interfaces to bring the interface up at boot in promiscuous mode)
-7. Whether or not you want snort and barnyard added to /etc/rc.local to run on system start
-8. Whether or not you want the system rebooted at the end of the script (highly recommended)

-as an example for items 4 and 5 above, if the file was: /home/da_667/snortrules-snapshot-2931.tar.gz you would do the following:

-enter the directory: /home/da_667 enter the name of the rules file: snortrules-snapshot-2931.tar.gz

-note:it is essential that you perform steps 4 and 5 with complete accuracy to ensure the snort rules are unpacked properly and moved to the proper location for snort to reference them while it is running.

-Q: What happens if I don't give the script a VRT rules tarball or I mistyped the location of the rules tarball?

-A: Snort will still install just fine, you just won't have any rules to run against.
-This can be fixed in a few ways:
-	1) register to snort.org, download the tarball for the version of snort you have, re-run the entire script, and when prompted, point the script to the tarball.
-	2) register on snort.org, download the rules tarball for the version of snort you have, copy lines 335 - 404 in the script, drop them into their own shell script and run it.
-	3) manually perform the actions below: download a rules tarball from snort.org (sign up for a free account and download rules for your installed version to determine the version of snort you are running try the command: /usr/local/snort/bin/snort -V (gives you the version of snort installed) untar the rule snapshot you downloaded to /usr/local/snort: tar -xzvf snortrules-snapshot-xxxx.tar.gz -C /usr/local/snort for 32-bit backtrack, copy these files to /usr/local/snort/lib/snort_dynamicrules: cp /usr/local/snort/so_rules/precompiled/Ubuntu-10-4/i386/x.x.x.x/* /usr/local/snort/lib/snort_dynamicrules for 64-bit backtrack, copy these files instead: cp /usr/local/snort/so_rules/precompiled/Ubuntu-10-4/i386/x.x.x.x/* /usr/local/snort/lib/snort_dynamicrules run this command: touch /usr/local/snort/rules/white_list.rules && touch /usr/local/snort/rules/black_list.rules && ldconfig lines 373 - 404 (aka the remaining steps): modify /usr/local/snort/etc/snort.conf to suit your snort install and point to your .rules files (e.g. the files in /usr/local/snort/rules/)
-I should probably have some sort of a test condition or validation that checks if the file user inputs exists, and this will likely occur in the future to protect against users fat fingering this part, but for right now, just be careful.

 Q: Where does the script install snort, the snort.conf, rule files, etc. ?